Five top tips for studying at home

 3. Take breaks

 It may seem counter-intuitive if you are working hard on a project but taking breaks is essential.
-Studies have shown, taking a break helps you reset and see problems in a new way.
+Studies have shown that taking a break helps you reset and see problems in a new way.
 So, take a stroll (if you’re able to), do a free yoga video on Youtube, or in true British fashion have a cup of tea.

 4. Stay connected